gtrcoi/dotfiles/README.md

 stow -t ~/ [package]

 # To add files to stow package
-Move file to stow directory then stow -R *
+Move file to stow directory then restow file: stow -R [package]